joseneto/fusionwebapp/README.md

 ###View
 We chose to use Jquery EasyUI in our view layer, Jquery is commonly usable in many web projects, have a large library and a strong opensource community.
 Your project will be ready for Ajax, rest/json, HTML5 and much more!

-We also used Sitemesh to manage the layouts, there is a single file **application.jsp** and all our other views are rendered inside that file.
+We also used Sitemesh to manage the layouts, there is a single file **application.jsp** and all others views are rendered inside that file.

 You can learn more about Jquery EasyUI here: http://www.jeasyui.com/

 ###Controller

-We use spring-mvc for managing requests, using standard RESTful: /list, /save/, /update/{id}, /destroy/{id}.
+We choose Spring why it help structure whole applications, productive manner, pulling together best-of-breed single-tier frameworks to create a coherent architecture, using standard RESTful: /list, /save/, /update/{id}, /destroy/{id}.

 ```
 @RequestMapping(value = "/save", method = RequestMethod.POST)